BDC Hamburger Icon

 Your web developer may offer the choice between a custom website and a template website.

 • Template websites.
 Template websites are cheap.
-Because they’re designed to be generic, they often contain extra, clunky code that can negatively impact page load speed.
+However, because they’re designed to be generic, they often contain extra, clunky code that can negatively impact page load speed.
 If a template requires multiple plug-ins to operate, you risk your site not working if one or more plug-ins malfunction.
 Also, many template websites have a cookie-cutter feel that visitors may notice.

 • Custom websites.
 In contrast, custom websites are purpose-built for your needs and should only include necessary code.
 Talented web developers deliver custom sites with clean, efficient coding, which leads to better performance.
 However, custom websites cost more and take longer to build.